 For this cover to apply, church volunteers must be officially sanctioned or authorised by the Policy holder (the Synod).
 In our parishes, congregations and other insured entities, to be covered requires that a person must be identified or endorsed.
-Examples of endorsement include:
+Examples of sanctioning include:

 - a person is on a official church roster